makma/fingerprintjs.com/content/blog/what-is-coupon-glittering-how-can-it-harm-your-business.md

 Customers attempt to make copies of coupons from time to time to cash in on a particularly great deal.
 However, it becomes a much bigger problem when they make copies of coupons that they know have glitches in them.

 For example, a customer may be alerted to the fact that a coupon your business has issued is able to be used on other products.
-Instead of just using one coupon in a glittering fraud, they make multiple copies of the original coupon and attempt to use them all for a variety of products.
+Instead of just using the coupon once for a purchase, they make multiple copies of the original coupon and attempt to use them all for a variety of products.

 Most brick-and-mortar retailers don’t accept copies of coupons, but some do.
 It’s really important to make sure you’re only honouring the original version.

-For online businesses, there are many websites that compile promo codes by website that visitors can freely use for their purchases, even if they weren’t part of the initial intended audience.

 ### 2. Trading, buying, or selling coupons